entroform/stack-up.js/README.md

 # stackgrid.adem.js

-A very simple and fast javascript stacking plugin.
+A very fast and simple javascript plugin to help you create a dynamic cascading grid.

 [Click Here](http://heyadem.github.io/stackgrid/) for a demo.